Lightlyrow/Ultra-Hardcore/README.md

 # Ultra Hardcore
-UHC Plugin designed for ArcticUHC, Stealing or using this code without permission is not allowed
+UHC Plugin designed for ArcticUHC *ONLY*, Stealing or using this code without permission is not allowed.